OrderLightXander/Picture_to_ASCII/README.md

 # Picture_to_ASCII
-It's a simple programm which is converting pictures to ASCII test
+It's a simple program which is converting pictures to ASCII test